tommyfuu/BioFoundry/README.md

 # BioFoundry

 BioFoundry Project at the HMC BioMakerspace.
 An automated workflow to design primers for circularised DNA and for [FastCloning](https://bmcbiotechnol.biomedcentral.com/articles/10.1186/1472-6750-11-92) experiments.
 This workflow supports fasta and genbank DNA file format as well as string format for plasmid sequence inputting to allow better user experience.
-For designing FasctClong Primers, we thank [NEB Tm Calculator](https://tmcalculator.neb.com/#!/batch) for making their primer melting/annealing temperature tools publicly available.
+For designing FasctCloning Primers, we thank [NEB Tm Calculator](https://tmcalculator.neb.com/#!/batch) for making their primer melting/annealing temperature tools publicly available.

 ### Dependencies